uc-cdis/va-doc/docs/source/index.rst

 remove unwanted covariates, or go back (at the bottom of the page) to step 4 to adjust/add different ones.

-HARE dropdowns- Please choose the ancestry population on which you would like to perform your study.
+Harmonized Ancestry and Race/Ethnicity (HARE) dropdown menu- Please choose the ancestry population on which you would like to perform your study.
 The numbers appearing in the dropdown represent the population size of your study, considering all of your previous selections.
-The codes are the HARE (harmonized ancestry and race/ethnicity) codes.
+HARE dropdowns-

 MAF Cutoff- Minor allele frequency (MAF) is the frequency at which the second most common allele occurs in a given population and can be used to filter out rare markers (scale of 0-0.5)

-HARE dropdowns- Please choose the ancestry population on which you would like to perform your study.
-The numbers appearing in the dropdown represent the population size of your study, considering all of your previous selections.
-The codes are the HARE (harmonized ancestry and race/ethnicity) codes.

 Imputation Score Cutoff- This value reflects the quality of imputed SNPs and can be used to remove low-quality imputed markers (scale of 0-1)